How to help your child manage Central Auditory Processing Disorder

 Teaching coping strategies

-There are a number of skills your child can develop to operate more effectively in listening and learning situations.
+There are a number of skills your child can develop that may help them operate more effectively in listening and learning situations.

 Whole-body listening approach